Annie Murphy Is Cutthroat In This Kevin Can F*** Himself Season 2 Trailer

 Warning: Spoilers for Kevin Can F*** Himself Season 1 follow.
-AMC’s series initially billed itself as the next in a line of series that uses sitcom life tropes as a metaphor for a trap.
-Like both Chilling Adventures of Sabrina’s final season and WandaVision, the promise of perfect domesticity hides a monster in the center of the story.
+AMC’s series initially billed itself as the next in a line of trendy shows that used sitcom life tropes as a metaphor for a trap.
+Like Chilling Adventures of Sabrina’s final season and WandaVision, the promise of perfect domesticity hides a monster in the story’s center.
 In this case, it’s Kevin, the technical star of the world in which they live.
 Annie’s character, Allison, married him, believing that she wanted to live in this perfect circus, one half of the couple that’s the center of attention.
 But a decade in, she’s discovered wedded bliss was a lie; she’s married to a controlling abuser who has wrecked any chance of her having independence.
 From jobs to schooling to friends, he’s taken any opportunity she’s had away from her, leaving her utterly unable to escape.

 This being television, she does the sensible thing and tries to murder him, slowly bringing the tomboy of the crowd, Patty, over to her side.
-But her efforts fail, and by the end of the season, her and Patty’s friendship has dissolved, much like any other chance she’s had at happiness.
+But her efforts fail.
+By the end of the season, their friendship dissolved, much like any other chance Allison had at happiness.

-Unfortunately, Kevin’s BFF, the buffoonish Neil, turned out not to be as dumb as he seems, and realized Allison is trying to kill the only thing he has in his life.
+Unfortunately, Kevin’s BFF, the buffoonish Neil, turned out not to be as dumb as he seemed and realized Allison was trying to kill the only thing he had in his life.
 He attempted to strangle Allison — only for Patty to rush in at the last minute and save her, ordering Neil to keep his mouth shut.

-With the majority of the household now in on Allison’s murderous leanings (save Kevin and his equally obnoxious father), fans have many questions about where Season 2 is headed.
+With most of the household now in on Allison’s murderous leanings (save Kevin and his equally obnoxious father), fans have many questions about where Season 2 is headed.
 Here’s what we know.